virati/virati/README.md

 * For an overview of my background and interests, head to [my website](https://vineet.tiruvadi.net).

 ### Research
+I work mostly in Neuroengineering and MedTech, taking a *reverse engineering* approach that starts with clinical patients and decision-making as-they-are.
+Specifically, I try to apply dynamical systems and control theory to *in practice* influences - medical or otherwise - in order to both improve intervention and uncover understanding.

 For more information about my (never-ending) research interest, check out [my Research Vision](RESEARCH.md).

 ### Blog Posts